Offered as: major | minor

 Online—Transfer credits or earn your degree completely online.
 Learn more about our fully online program.

 With a minor in operations management, you'll gain an understanding of the methods of organizing activities, materials, and staff to manage the flow of goods and services from suppliers to customers.
 You'll develop analytical and quantitative skills applicable to a broad range of organizations.

-Advance your career options with an MBA, MSHM, or MBA/JD
+Advance your career options with an MBA, MS in Accounting, MSHM, or MBA/JD